This post may contain affiliate links, for more information see our disclaimer.

 Safeguard for Crisis

 In times of financial and geopolitical crises, investors buy gold to safeguard their wealth from economic uncertainty.
-The 2008 recession is a great example of this.
+The 2008 recession is an excellent example of this.

 Because it’s mined from the earth, there is a limited supply.
 So it can’t be printed or easily inflated.

 Furthermore, when bond yields and interest rates are low, investors tend to favor the yellow metal.

-Buying gold can be compared to buying an insurance policy.
+Buying gold can be compared to purchasing an insurance policy.
 If economic conditions go south, your wealth is better protected.
 And if the economy stays strong, your gold is still valuable.

 Unlike Bitcoin, cryptocurrency, and other digital assets, you can hold gold in your hand.
 The precious metal is a physical and tangible asset.

 If you own some precious metals, you still have a valuable commodity that can be exchanged for other goods.

 Precious metals, especially gold, are essential for proper diversification.
 It’s never a good idea to put all your eggs in one basket.

 Stocks can underperform metals and vice versa.
 Having a mix of precious metals, stocks, and bonds in your portfolio will reduce your overall risk.

 Gold is universally desired throughout the globe.
 Most everyone in almost every country will at least have some knowledge of its value.

-Easy to Buy and Sale
+Easy to Buy and Sell

 While it’s no longer commonly used as a currency, you’ll still be able to convert it to cash with ease.

 Precious metals are being gobbled up by central banks and countries all over the world.

 “Gold is money.
-Everything else is just credit”
+Everything else is just credit”– J.P.
+Morgan, 1912